mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 121 - String Validations/readme.md

 class Wordle {
   function validateWord(WordleWord $wordleword) {
-    // Wordle word is a real world entity.
+    // Wordle word is a real-world entity.
 Not a subset of string }
  }